 • Select from Position whether you want the stamp row added to the start or end of the dataset or to every row in a new column.

-• If you add the stamp to Every Row you can move the column using Reorder Cols.
+- If you add the stamp to Every Row you can move the column using Reorder Cols. - The Format text is case-sensitive.

 • Meta information